 ROBERT KRULWICH: Physics is hard, says physics Professor Brian Greene.
 Because if you try to understand, say, Einstein's theories, what Einstein describes is not a world you can see or touch or taste or feel.
 It is so strange, you can't feel it in your bones.
 But, says Professor Greene, there is a way to aim science not only at your head, but also at your heart.

-Dr. BRIAN GREENE (Professor of Physics, Columbia University): That's the point.
+BRIAN GREENE: That's the point.
 And I think that if people recognize that science is something that can be taken in emotionally, viscerally - something that really can help frame your whole way of interacting with the world, with the universe - that emotional pull of science, I think, would change the way people interact with it, if they could take in science in that way.

 KRULWICH: But how do you make abstract science feel emotionally true?
 Well, Brian has created, of all things, a picture book with thick cardboard pages, spectacular images, mostly from the Hubble Space Telescope, that spin a simple tale about one of Einstein's trickier ideas, the relationship between time and gravity because everybody knows, or thinks they know, about time.

 GREENE: We're constantly guided by time.
 We're always thinking about time.
 We are living our lives within this constant tick, tick, tick dragging us into the future.

 KRULWICH: But time can tick in surprising ways, says Einstein.